Woman found guilty of all charges filed in connection to double-fatal Pine County crash

 Court records show a Park Rapids woman has been found guilty of all charges filed against her for a Pine County crash in 2022 that left two people dead, and two others injured.

-A jury found Anastasia Nicole Nelson, now 21, guilty of two counts of four counts of criminal vehicular homicide and two counts of criminal vehicular operation.
+A jury found Anastasia Nicole Nelson, now 21, guilty of four counts of criminal vehicular homicide and two counts of criminal vehicular operation.
 Two of the vehicular homicide charges were modified by having a blood alcohol concentration of at least .08 within two hours of driving.

 Initially, Nelson was charged with two counts of criminal vehicular homicide and one count of criminal vehicular operation, but an amended complaint was filed last month adding the three other charges.